Do you have a living room in your house? What an idiotic question, you murmur? Let me explain.

 Initially I kept straightening the room as best as I could without touching his papers and letters but soon gave up.
 And then I went away for a couple of weeks and when I returned home, I nearly passed out of shock.
 There was no living room!
 I mean it.
 It had simply vanished!
 There was no sofa, no dining table and no floor!
 It was a nightmare playing out all over again as the time when I had been forced up the wall.

 The scene has been played out in the many big and small LRs we have had in the numerous houses since.
-I tried all ruses, even pretending that that the bedroom was actually the living room, but no!
+I tried all ruses, even pretending that that the bedroom was actually the living room so that he may be attracted to it as his office,., but no!
 He wanted the room in the front, please!
 I almost became bald pulling out fistful of hair over the years.
 The room had nothing – no art, no artifacts, no bookshelf – nothing except his clutter.

 So when we moved back to Mumbai a few years ago, I thought I would make it fairly clear to the L&M that this time round I would brook no nonsense of the literal living room.
 For one, the living room was too small, just about the size of the bedroom and if he began ‘living’ in it, I would have to ‘leave.’
 For another, his work had reduced a great deal.
 Big or small, I was not about to ‘cede’ it this time around.
 I gave him one of the bedrooms for his office and all his mess and told him to stay there.
 He eyed the TV in the living room longingly, but I was firm!